Michael I. Siegel

 Fitting appropriate animal models.
 Palatal view of a cleaned and dried adult human (left) and chimpanzee (right) skulls.
 Note the reduced incisive foramen (if), the U-shaped dental arch and the similarities in relativeproportions of the three palatal-midfacial components.

 This course offers a detailed consideration of the anatomy of the primates.
 It will follow an integrated regional approach (i.e., the back, the upper extremities, the hand, etc.), however, the major focus will be on the musculoskeletal system.
 Students will dissect human material (cadavers) but emphasis will be on the comparative aspects within the order whenever possible.
 Other non-human primate skeletal material will also be used.
 There will be two exams, written and practical and oral and practical, each worth 50 percent of the final grade.
 The course will meet for four scheduled hours per week of laboratory and lecture, and the lab will be available for extra use.
 Instruments will be available in the laboratory.
 Dissecting gowns are required.
 This course is offered every other year.
 Dr. Siegel's permission is required to register for this course.
 Before students can receive permission to register for the class they must have completed the Bloodborne Pathogens training session (in person – not online module) and received a certification.
-The schedule of sessions for the Fall term 2011 can be found at:

 Introduction to Physical Anthropology